menu

 Great Cacapon is a remote neighborhood (based on population density) located in Paw Paw, West Virginia.

 Great Cacapon real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and mobile homes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Great Cacapon neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built before 1940.
+A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics